-However, if you can't get to a network provider, we will cover urgently needed care you get from an out-of-network provider.
+However, if it is not possible or reasonable to get to a network provider, we will cover urgently needed care you get from an out-of-network provider.

 You can find a list of urgent care providers in your Provider and Pharmacy Directory, online at ucare.org/searchnetwork, or by calling Customer Service at the number on the bottom of this page.